|Min. initial investment||$1,000|

 Certain Sentinel Funds have adopted a redemption fee.
 For the Small Company Fund, a fee of 2% will be assessed on the redemption of shares held for 30 calendar days or less.

 The following are total annual operating expense ratios for Sentinel Small Company Fund Class A, C, & I shares; A - 1.21%, C - 1.93%, I - 0.81%.
 Expense ratio data is sourced from the Fund's most recent prospectus.

-The Russell 2000 Index is an unmanaged index that measures the performance of 2000 small-cap companies within the US equity universe.
+The Russell 2000 Index is an unmanaged index of approximately 2000 small-cap companies within the US equity universe.
 An investment cannot be made directly in an index.

 Sources: FactSet, Lipper, Morningstar